pulse1982/Udacity_RL_P3_Collaboration-Competition/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.

+3. For instructions to set up Python Environment, please follow the link in the [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies)

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!